-If a local government or nonprofit organization expends total federal awards of less than \$500,000 during its fiscal year, it is exempt from these federal audit requirements, but is required to maintain auditable records of federal or state funds that supplement such awards.
+If a subrecipient expends total federal awards of less than \$750,000 during its fiscal year, it is exempt from these federal audit requirements, but is required to maintain auditable records of federal or state funds that supplement such awards.
 Records must be available for review by appropriate officials.
 Although an audit may not be necessary under the federal requirements, DHS audit requirements may be applicable.

-B. Department of Human Services Audit Requirements
+B. DHS Audit Requirements

-A local government or nonprofit provider must meet the DHS audit requirements.
+Subrecipients must meet the following DHS audit requirements:

-Where a Single Audit or program-specific audit is conducted in accordance with the federal audit requirements detailed above, such an audit will be accepted by DHS provided that:
+Where a Single Audit or program-specific audit is conducted in accordance with the federal audit requirements referenced above, DHS will accept such audit provided that:

 - 1. A full copy of the audit report is submitted as detailed below; and - 2.
-The subrecipient shall ensure that the audit requirements are met for the terms of this contract; i.e., the prescribed Attestation Report and applicable schedule requirement(s).
-The incremental cost for preparation of the Attestation Report and the schedule cannot be charged to the federal funding stream.
+The subrecipient shall ensure that the audit requirements are met for the terms of this contract; i.e., the prescribed Agreed-Upon Procedures (AUP) Report(s) and applicable schedule requirement(s).
+The incremental cost for preparation of the AUP Report(s) and the schedule cannot be charged to federal funding streams.